flightaware/fa-grafana/README.md

 - [node_exporter](https://github.com/prometheus/node_exporter)

 **Only tested on a Raspberry Pi 3B+ and Pi 4.
-Feel free to report issues with other models.**
+Feel free to report performance on other models.**

 ![Image of fa-grafana](https://github.com/flightaware/fa-grafana/blob/master/fa-grafana-graphs.png)